Dwijal/docker-in-a-weekend/23-Docker-Multi-container-Apps/README.md

 ---

-## Step 4: User Management WebApp Container
+## User Management WebApp Container

 Now we'll set up the User Management WebApp container, which will connect to the MySQL container.